Biblical Names

 JOSHUA/YESHUA

-In Jesus’ times, the Jews believed God would deliver them from the Romans.
-Previous to that time it was the Greeks.
+In Jesus’ time, the Jews believed God would deliver them from the Romans.
+Previously, it was the Greeks.
 In between, Jews fought the religious civil war of Pharisees versus Sadducees.
-But it seems clear Yeshua was sent to deliver the Jews from themselves, and as it turns out this included the laws that limited and bound them.
-The teachings of the Way illustrate that obedience to the law is a good thing, but in itself, the law does not set you free.
-The law comes to indict and by its nature can never hold the key to freedom.
+But it seems clear Yeshua was sent to deliver the Jews from themselves, and as it turns out, this included the laws that limited and bound them.
+The teachings of the Way illustrate that obedience to the law is a good thing, but of itself, the law does not set you free.
+The law comes to indict and, by its nature, can never hold the key to freedom.

-The power in the name Jesus, or Yeshua, is derived as the letter Shin (feminine) is added to Joshua.
-Holy Shekinah, the root of which is Shin, or Holy Spirit, these very similar terms represent divine presence and power, with the name Yeshua implying an embodiment of this presence and power.
-Yeshua is masculine and feminine, as we observe those two attributes.
+The power in the name Jesus, or Yeshua, is derived from the letter Shin (feminine) being added to Joshua.
+Holy Shekinah, the root of which is Shin, or Holy Spirit, are very similar terms that represent divine presence and power, with the name Yeshua implying an embodiment of this presence and power.
+Yeshua is masculine and feminine, as we observe and name those two attributes on earth.
 Holy Shekinah specifically points to awakening or one who has awakened to God within or the kingdom within.
 Using the name Yeshua thus conveys authority (God-being within) and power (God-being expressed) through invoking his name.
-Jesus, taken from the Greek as Yeshua’s name, is appropriate usage according to most theologians.

 *